Weekly Sunday Services

 Our first service of the day draws on some of our most cherished texts, with beautiful language hearkening back to the one of the earliest versions of the Book of Common Prayer in 1662.
 This service includes hymns, prayers and sharing of communion.

-This principal service of The Episcopal Church also draws on this

-  historic tradition, though in Rite II the language is modernized.
-Our

-  10:15 service also features hymns, prayer and communion, but we also

-  sing the portions of the musical mass setting (Gloria, Sanctus &

-  Fraction).
-On top of this our choir offer one or two sung anthems a week

-  – click here to hear what our music is like!
+This principal service of The Episcopal Church also draws on this historic tradition, though in Rite II the language is modernized.
+Our 10:15 service also features hymns, prayer and communion, but we also sing the portions of the musical mass setting (Gloria, Sanctus & Fraction).
+On top of this our choir offer one or two sung anthems a week – click here to hear what our music is like!

-  Click here to hear one of our favorite hymns, performed by our 7pm
+Click here to hear one of our favorite hymns, performed by our Vespers musicians.

-  musicians.

-  Join the Bach Ensemble of St. Thomas for a reflective evening of

-  worship, focused through the lens of the music of Johann Sebastian Bach.

-  Beyond aesthetic beauty, the music of Bach draws on a knowledge of

-  scripture rivaled by just a handful of composers.
-Bach’s music is so

-  infused with religious fervor that it is almost impossible to separate

-  Bach the Christian from Bach the composer.
+Join the Bach Ensemble of St. Thomas once a month (Fall through Spring) for a reflective evening of worship, focused through the lens of the music of Johann Sebastian Bach.
+Beyond aesthetic beauty, the music of Bach draws on a knowledge of scripture rivaled by just a handful of composers.
+Bach’s music is so infused with religious fervor that it is almost impossible to separate Bach the Christian from Bach the composer.

 Click here for full Bach Ensemble of St. Thomas season schedule.